dalyhabit/media-install-script/README.md

 1. If your router has an app or web page that allows you to see devices, look for a device labeled "Ubuntu" or has a MAC/hardware address starting with "e4:5f:01".
 2. Alternatively, you can attach a monitor and keyboard to the Pi.
 The default username is `ubuntu` and the default password is `ubuntu`.
 You will be asked to change the password once you log in.
 Once the password has changed, type the command `ip addr show | grep eth0` and find the IP address beginning with `192.168`, `172.`, or `10.`
 3. Return to your computer and provide the IP address into PuTTY or type `ssh ubuntu@xxx.xxx.xxx.xx`, replacing the `x` with the IP address you found.

+### Before Running the Install Script
+As stated above, this project was forked from an old Gitlab project.
+One of the first steps in this script will ask if you'd like to format your external hard drive.
+When I connected the hard drive I chose to use, the formatting part of this install script wasn't completely successful.
+Therefore, I chose to format the drive myself and tell the script to skip that step in the process.

+If you run into similar issues, I would suggest reading this guide to learn how to format a drive in linux: [https://www.digitalocean.com/community/tutorials/how-to-partition-and-format-storage-devices-in-linux](https://www.digitalocean.com/community/tutorials/how-to-partition-and-format-storage-devices-in-linux).
+You can nearly copy and paste every command in that guide.
+However, when choosing a location to mount the drive, chose `/mnt/external` instead of `mnt/data`.
+After formatting and mounting the drive, run `cd /mnt/external` to move to the external drive's mounted location, and then create the following directories using `mkdir`: `/downloads`, `/config`, `/media`, `/media/movies`, and `/media/tv`.
+If you can accomplish all of that successfully, you can run the install script and skip the drive formatting step.

 ## Running the Install Script
 The first thing you are required to do when logged in is to change the password.
 When typing passwords in the Linux shell, no characters are displayed but your input is still recorded.